-Use of the audit report
+Use of our report

-This report is made solely to the College's members, as a body, in accordance with our engagement letter dated 7 July 2021.
-Our audit work has been undertaken so that we might state to the College's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the College's members as a body for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Board of Governors, as a body, in accordance with the Funding Agreement published by the Education and Skills Funding Agency and our engagement letter dated 7 July 2021.
+Our audit work has been undertaken so that we might state to the Members of the Corporation, as a body, those matters we are engaged to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Board of Governor, as a body, for our audit work, for this report, or for the opinions we have formed.